Center for Biological Diversity

 Stop Killing Washington State’s Wolves

 Washington state is going on a killing-spree of endangered wolves, and it must be stopped.
-Over Labor Day weekend, a helicopter sniper gunned down the sole adult male wolf of the Togo pack.
+Over Labor Day weekend in 2018, a helicopter sniper gunned down the sole adult male wolf of the Togo pack.
 He was the devoted father to two pups seen in the video above.
 In a sick twist, the state admitted that killing him could force the remaining adult female to hunt livestock to feed the pups.
 In effect, the state has set her up to have conflicts with livestock, knowing they could kill her and the two pups next.
 Just weeks later, a sniper in a helicopter shot and killed a five-month-old wolf pup from the Old Profanity Territory pack.
 These wolves are living in the exact territory where the state slaughtered seven wolves from the Profanity Peak pack in 2016 – leaving just one female to fend for herself with three pups.
 Killing a pup is grotesque and inhumane — and a clear sign that the state's ramping up its campaign to kill wolves at the behest of special interests.
 The Old Profanity Territory pup whose life was taken only weighed 50 pounds and was still developing his canine teeth.
 It was nowhere near ready to hunt on its own.
 Time and again Washington's spineless state officials bow to the interests of a powerful few by putting the profits of the livestock industry above the well-being of wildlife.
 The state has killed 16 state-endangered wolves from four different packs, all at the bidding of a single cattle business.
 Another three were killed for other livestock operations.
 It's a bloody legacy that can't continue.
 The Center for Biological Diversity is fighting in the courts and the streets to end this brutal slaughter of wolves for good.
 Our activists were at the Washington state capitol protesting and we won’t let up pressuring the state to stop this wolf-killing spree.
 We're fighting for each and every wolf and each and every pack.
 Sign the petition to tell Washington wildlife director Kelly Susewind to stop killing endangered wolves to line the pockets of just a handful of cattle businesses.

 Fight for the Endangered Species Act